mtlynch/mtlynch.io/content/posts/taskrabbit-cooking/index.md

 ---
-title: 'Adventures in Outsourcing: Cooking with TaskRabbit'
+title: "Adventures in Outsourcing: Cooking with TaskRabbit"
 tags:
   - outsourcing
   - cooking
   - taskrabbit
 description: Hiring a personal chef on the cheap
-date: '2017-01-11'
+date: "2017-01-11"
 images:
   - taskrabbit-cooking/IMG_20161115_212108.jpg
 ---

 ## Overview